 Well, as it turned out a few months turned into two years.
 We now had our third child coming and I was still kinda lost.
 I was now thirty-two years old and still living without a clue.
 I had no idea where I was heading.

 One day my wife and I sat down and started talking about where our lives were going and how we needed to make plans for our family’s future.
 My wife suggested we figure out a way to buy a house.
 She figured that would be a good start and she was right.

-We went and visited a mortgage broker to see where we stood with the house buying situation.
+We visited a mortgage broker to see where we stood with the house-buying situation.
 He looked at our finances and said it didn’t look good.
 We’d have to reduce our debt (we had about $30,000.00 in credit cards) and find a way to save up for a deposit.

 “Are you kidding me?”
 I said.
 “I can’t stay there another three years, it’ll kill me.”